INikonI/steam-giveaway-tool/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit pull requests or report issues.
+Feel free to submit pull requests or report issues

 ---
 <sub>This project is not affiliated with, endorsed, or sponsored by Steam, Valve Corporation, or any of their subsidiaries.
 All trademarks, product names, and company names are the property of their respective owners</sub>